Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 I would also like to acknowledge the help from the Code Institute tutor Johnn and the Code Institute Slack community.
 Johnn showed me how to reset and save my data during a database malfunction.
 The Slack Community always has people willing to help each other or who have faced similar problems during their coding journey.

 To end this README file, I would like to acknowledge my coding journey these past eight months.
 I have learned a lot of new, exciting skills and a new way to work and look at things.
-I know that I'm only at the beginning of my developer path and still have a lot more to learn.
+I know that I'm only at the beginning of my developer path and still have much more to learn.